inlbk/Getting-and-Cleaning-Data-Course-Project/README.md

 Overview
 ========

-This repo contains the run_analysis.R script to download and tidy the data collected from accelerometers in the Samsung Galaxy S smartphone.
+This repo contains the "run_analysis.R" script to download and tidy data collected from accelerometers within the Samsung Galaxy S smartphone.

 A full description of the project and the data is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
 In addition, a README file describing the experiments and the raw data can be found in the zip file available at URL "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip”.

-The run_analysis.R script first creates an intermediate internal tidy data set, called HARmean, containing all data measurements that involve mean and standard deviation.
+The "run_analysis.R" script first creates an intermediate internal tidy data set, called HARmean, containing all data measurements that involve mean and standard deviation.
 From this intermediate data set, a second tidy data set, called HARmeanByPair, is created that summarizes the first data set.
 HARmeanByPair contains the average, by subject/activity pair, of each variable in the first data set.
-The run_analysis.R script writes to the current directory a textfile containing the HARmeanByPair tidy data set.
+The "run_analysis.R" script writes to the current directory a textfile containing the HARmeanByPair tidy data set.
 The intermediate HARmean tidy data set is not written to file, although a commented-out line of code has been provided to do so should the user wish it.

-The run_analysis.R script for tidying the downloaded data is extensively documented within the code itself.
+The "run_analysis.R" script for tidying the downloaded data is extensively documented within the code itself.
 In addition, a description of each step undertaken to transform and clean up the data is provided below.
-A description of the resulting variables and data can be found in the CodeBook.md document in this repository.
+A description of the resulting variables and data can be found in the "CodeBook.md" document in this repository.

 Data Tidying Steps in "run_analysis.R"
 =====================================================

-For the code implementing these steps, please see the script run_analysis.R in this repository.
+For the code implementing these steps, please see the "run_analysis.R" script in this repository.

 1. Load packages dplyr, data.table, and stringr.